aws/amazon-sagemaker-examples/   ml_ops/sm-datazone_import/README.md

 2. Create a federation role

 This role will be used by DataZone to launch the SageMaker Domain.
 See [BringYourOwnDomainResources.yml](.resources/BringYourOwnDomainResources.yml) for an example.
-If you are using multiple projects with multiple users, you will need to create a separate SageMaker Execution Role as well as Federation Role.
+If you are using a single SageMaker domain across multiple projects, you will need to create a separate SageMaker Execution Role and User Profile for each user in each project and a separate Federation Role per project.

 ### Prerequisites